The Book: A New Medium Transforming Religious Knowledge and Tradition

 February 22nd-25th 2021

-The seminar will be held at Venice international University, an international organisation located on the isle of San Servolo in the Venetian lagune and is an integral part of the curricula in Theology, the Study of Religion and the other involved disciplines and presented on the LSF platform.
+The seminar will be held at LMU University or Venice international University, an international organisation located on the isle of San Servolo in the Venetian lagune.
+The venue depends on current developments regarding the Covid-pandemic.
+The seminar is an integral part of the curricula in Theology, the Study of Religion and the other involved disciplines and presented on the LSF platform.

 We encourage students in theology, study of religion, history of literature and music, as well as classical philology to apply for this seminar in Venice by sending a brief 1-page abstract for a contribution (e.g. a presentation, a working group or another activity) related to the topic to email@example.com.
 Deadline is January 8th 2021.
 There is a possibility to apply for grants to cover travel and accomodation expenses.